 Isolation Transformed - global design competition

-The competition is free-to-enter and open to all architects, designers and engineers.
-The best ideas will be exhibited at World Architecture festival and all entries will be free to view on a dedicated WAF page on PechaKucha
+The competition was free-to-enter and open to all architects, designers and engineers.
+The best ideas will be exhibited at World Architecture Festival 2021 and all entries will be free to view on a dedicated WAF page on PechaKucha.

 All of the judges will view each of the finalists presentations on the PechaKucha's WAF page.

 - Norman Foster, founder and executive chairman, Foster + Partners,